Vectorial1024/EliteBionicsFramework/README.md

 git pull
 ```

+# Usage by Other Mods

+This mod is now being used by a few other mods to boost body part max HP values.

+For more info and an updated list of mods, check out the relevant Steam Collection here: https://steamcommunity.com/workshop/filedetails/?id=2016834921

 # Built-In Integration with Other Mods

 This mod has built-in integration with some other third-party mods, and such integrations are in place to ensure that those other mods can read the correct body part max HP as calculated by this framework mod.